-Mathematics: two calculus courses and one linear algebra course Computer Science: two introductory programming courses (CS1 and CS2 in the standard computer science curriculum).
+Mathematics: two calculus courses and one linear algebra course

+Computer Science: two introductory programming courses (CS1 and CS2 in the standard computer science curriculum).

-Students with an insufficient background in data structures, algorithms and computer organization may be required to enroll in CSci 529 and CSci 539.
-Applicants lacking an appropriate background may be admitted provisionally.
+Students with insufficient background in data structures, algorithms, computer organization, and systems programming may be required to enroll in CSci 241, CSci 303, CSci 304, and CSci 315.